 - Quit using your nail polish for a while.
 Allow your nails to breathe and leave them bare for at least a month.
 Going nail polish-free will allow your nails to regain their original strength.

-- After you have left your nails untouched for a month, use a nail strengthener every three days to strengthen your nails.
+- After you have left your nails untouched for a month, use a nail strengthener every three days to strengthen nails.

 - Acrylic nails can be damaging, and this can make your nails prone to breakage.
 Therefore keep your nails as short as possible and file them daily and only in one direction.